 It directly follows that you can and should have established an ‘inspection strategy’ for all of your quality listings.
 Exclusive listings are especially suited to the process (open listings not so).
 The strengths of the property for sale or lease should have been well established in the listing phase.

-The very nature of office, industrial, and retail property today is that most listed premises are complex and spread-out.
+The very nature of the office, industrial, and retail property today is that most listed premises are complex and spread-out.
 It directly follows that you can and should prepare for things such as:

 - Entering the premises (doors, lights, air conditioning, cleaning)